SallaApp/laravel-starter-kit/README.md

 -   Create a Partner account at  [Salla Partner Portal](https://salla.partners/)
 -   Create your App in [Salla Partner Portal](https://salla.dev/blog/create-your-first-app-on-salla-developer-portal/)

-    > From your App dashbaord at [Salla Partner Portal](https://salla.partners/), you will be able to get your App's _Client ID, Client Secret Key and Webhook Secret Key_ which you will use later duraing the setup process.
+    > From your App dashboard at [Salla Partner Portal](https://salla.partners/), you will be able to get your App's _Client ID, Client Secret Key and Webhook Secret Key_ which you will use later duraing the setup process.

 -   For Laravel compatibility: `PHP >= 7.4, Composer package manager and MySql Database`
 -   Install [ngrok](https://www.npmjs.com/package/ngrok): `npm install ngrok -g`